ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 In the rest of this post I'll give an example of how you can use this task in Azure DevOps with a [YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) to automate the installation of the .NET Core Runtime & Hosting Bundle on a Windows server.

-> NOTE: if you have an older version of Azure DevOps, that doesn't support YAML pipelines in combination with environments, you can create a [deployment group](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/?view=azure-devops) instead of an [environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
+> NOTE: if you have an older version of Azure DevOps that doesn't support YAML pipelines in combination with environments, you can create a [deployment group](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/?view=azure-devops) instead of an [environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
 In that case you can use a [release pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) instead of a YAML pipeline to execute the 'Install .NET Core Runtime & Hosting' task.

 ### Install the 'Install .NET Core Runtime & Hosting Bundle' extension

 Step 1 is to install the extension in your Azure DevOps organization.
 For this, go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) and click on the 'Get it free' button.

 <!-- ![Visual Studio Marketplace](../../../../../images/howto-install-net-core-on-windows-server/visual-studio-marketplace.png) -->
 ![Visual Studio Marketplace](../../static/images/howto-install-net-core-on-windows-server/visual-studio-marketplace.png)

 You'll need to log into Azure DevOps if you haven't already.
 Next, select the correct organization and click Install.
-After installation proceed to your Azure DevOps organization.
+After installation, proceed to your Azure DevOps organization.

+> NOTE: depending on your permissions, an administrator might have to approve the installation before you can proceed.

 <!-- ![Install in organization](../../../../../images/howto-install-net-core-on-windows-server/install-in-azure-devops-organization.png) -->
 ![Install in organization](../../static/images/howto-install-net-core-on-windows-server/install-in-azure-devops-organization.png)

-> NOTE: depending on your permissions, an administrator might have to approve the installation before you can proceed.

 ### Enable Multi-stage pipelines preview feature